Suicide is never normal.

 Having a mental illness does not automatically mean that a person will become suicidal.
 Very few people with mental illness complete suicide, and most never even make an attempt.

-The following are warning signs of suicidality in teens.
+The following are warning signs of suicidal tendencies in teens.

 - Threatening to complete suicide or harm him/herself in some way